VRConservation/geosp/chapters/05_python.md

 - [Geocomputation with Python](https://py.geocompx.org/) is an open source book inspired by the FOSS4G movement.
 - [RiverREM](https://github.com/OpenTopography/RiverREM).
 A super cool Python package for automatically generating river relative elevation model (REM).
 - [lonboard](https://developmentseed.org/blog/2023-10-23-lonboard).
 Python library for fast geospatial vector data visualization.
 - [Python for Ecologists](https://datacarpentry.org/python-ecology-lesson).
 The Datacarpentry.org tutorial focused on data analysis and visualization using Python and Jupyter notebooks.
-This is more data than geospatial, but a super useful set of tutorials.
+This is more data than geospatial, but it is a useful set of tutorials.
 - [Unlocking the Depths](http://gg.gg/1az3jj).
 A useful tutorial for mapping bathymetry and calculating lake volume.
-May be behind a Medium pay wall.
+It may be behind a paywall.